onekyuu/seele-review/README_EN.md

 - Pipenv
 - GitLab or GitHub account with API access
 - OpenAI API key or compatible LLM endpoint
-- (Optional) Slack webhook URL for notifications
+- (Optional) Slack or Lark webhook URL for notifications

 ### Installation